-The Domain network security is more and more important for all users.
-If your personal data is hacked by another person due to your account without any protection.
+Domain network security is more and more important for all users.
+Suppose another person hacks your personal data due to your account without any protection.
 Then this will hit you hard and your company.

 The more we need additional authentication before accessing into a secured network, this will and can protect your data in the end.
 You can follow this procedure to set up Two-Factor Authentication with